dpkmhn/dpkmhn/README.md

 ### A recent MSc Computer Science Graduate from The University of Leeds

-• An ambitious, determined and passionate Software Developer with excellent analytical and problem-solving skills with a deep interest and abilities in Low Latency Development using C++ and building large-scale systems with Python, C# and Java.
+• An ambitious, determined and passionate Software Developer with excellent analytical and problem-solving skills.
+Posessing a keen interest and skills in Low Latency Development using C++ and building large-scale systems with Python, C# and Java.

 • Having more than a year of experience in different fields of Computer Science like Full Stack Development, Machine Learning and Data Science.